 The Board then reviewed and considered the advisory fee rate payable by the Company to the Adviser under the Investment Advisory Agreement and the total expense ratio of the Company.
-Additionally, the Board received and considered information comparing the advisory fee rate and total expense ratio of the Company with those of the Peer Funds and the advisory fee rate of a separate account managed by the Adviser ("Comparable Account").
+Additionally, the Board received and considered information comparing the advisory fee rate and total expense ratio of the Company with those of the Peer Funds and the advisory fee rate of the Company be compared.

-The Board noted that the Company's base management fee rate and total expense ratio were lower than those of one Peer Fund and higher than those of the other Peer Fund.
+The Board noted that the Company's base management fee rate was lower than that of one Peer Fund and higher than that of the other Peer Fund, and that the Company's total expense ratio was higher than that of each of the Peer Funds.

 The Board also noted that there were certain differences among the fee structures of the Company and the Comparable Account.
 The Board noted that while the Company's advisory fee rate was higher than that of the Comparable Account, the Comparable Account is subject to an annual performance fee.
-The Board noted the Adviser's explanation that such incentive fees could result in the Comparable Account having a higher effective aggregate fee rate than the Company in certain circumstances and a lower effective aggregate fee rate under other circumstances.
-The Board also considered that the different fee structures are driven by investor expectations for different account structures and regulatory and tax restrictions on and additional costs related to management of the Company as a publicly-traded registered fund.
+The Board noted the Adviser's explanation that such incentive fees could result in the Comparable Account having a higher effective aggregate fee rate than the Company.
+The Board also considered that the different fee structures are driven by investor expectations for different account structures and regulatory and tax restrictions on and additional costs related to the management of the Company as a publicly-traded registered fund.

-The Directors also considered that the Company had used leverage during the period and that the use of leverage has the impact of increasing the management fee rate paid by the Company as a percent of net assets because the Company's management fees are based on total assets, including assets attributable to leverage (less certain accrued liabilities), and therefore may create a conflict of interest.
+In considering the advisory fee rate, the Board also discussed the Company's use of leverage, including the Company's issuance of preferred stock and borrowing under the credit facility.
+The Board noted that while the Adviser believes that the prudent use of leverage is in the best interests of the Company and its stockholders, the use of leverage has the impact of increasing the management fee rate paid by the Company as a percent of net assets because the Company's management fees are based on total assets, including assets attributable to leverage (less certain accrued liabilities), and therefore may create a conflict of interest.